JohnGlassmyer/UltimaHacks/README.md

 together with a program, written in Java, that patches them into the game's executable.

+There is also a website (mentioned below) which can quickly apply pre-assembled versions of the patches, for people not interested in building the patches from source code.

 The hacks take the form of assembly files written in NASM syntax, and rely on some supporting macros that include metadata in the assembled output files regarding overall placement in the patched executable file as well as the